Facebook Pixel

 Time and Space Complexity

 The time complexity is O(log n), where n is the length of the letters array.
-This is because bisect_right performs a binary search on the sorted array, which divides the search space in half with each iteration.
+Binary search divides the search space in half with each iteration, resulting in logarithmic time.

 Learn more about how to find time and space complexity quickly.